-However, for some women, neoadjuvant chemotherapy may change their surgical options.
-Neoadjuvant chemotherapy may be able to shrink a larger tumor enough so lumpectomy plus radiation therapy becomes an option instead of mastectomy .
+However, for some people, neoadjuvant chemotherapy may change their surgical options.
+Neoadjuvant chemotherapy may be able to shrink a large tumor enough so lumpectomy (plus radiation therapy) becomes an option instead of mastectomy .

 Types of neoadjuvant chemotherapy regimens

 Neoadjuvant chemotherapy regimens are the same as the standard regimens used after surgery.
-Most are anthracycline- or taxane-based therapies.
+Most are anthracycline-based or taxane-based therapies.

 For HER2-positive tumors, neoadjuvant therapy usually includes a combination of chemotherapy and the HER2-targeted therapy drugs trastuzumab (Herceptin) and pertuzumab (Perjeta).

 For some triple negative tumors (those that are hormone receptor-negative and HER2-negative) at high risk of recurrence, neoadjuvant therapy may include the immunotherapy drug pembrolizumab (Keytruda).

 Learn more about chemotherapy drugs.

 Breast cancer recurrence and survival with neoadjuvant chemotherapy

 A meta-analysis that combined the results of 12 studies found no difference in rates of breast cancer recurrence or overall survival in women who had neoadjuvant chemotherapy versus those who had adjuvant chemotherapy .

 Learn more about lumpectomy versus mastectomy and survival.